-Any individual born in 2009 or earlier who received their first dose of Moderna or Pfizer at least 28 days ago can now make an appointment at any clinic to receive Pfizer for their second dose.
+Any individual born in 2009 or earlier can make an appointment at any clinic to receive Pfizer for their second dose of vaccine at least 21 days after the first does of Pfizer-BioNTech or at least 28 days after their first dose of Moderna.
 Updated recommendations from the National Advisory Committee on Immunization (NACI) guidelines confirm that interchanging mRNA vaccines is safe and effective.
 This recommendation is based on current scientific evidence and NACI’s expert opinion.
 Youth who are under 18 years of age at the time of vaccination must receive the Pfizer vaccine.

 The Delta variant (B.1.617) present in our region is more transmissible compared to other doses and having two doses of a COVID vaccine offers increased protection against this variant.